Skip to main content

 Dashboard view:

-After configuring client VPN, to see how many users are connected to your network, navigate to Network-wide > Monitor > Client.
+After configuring client VPN, to see how many users are connected to your network, navigate to Network-wide > Monitor > Clients.
 All AnyConnect clients will be seen with the AnyConnect icon.
 You can filter by client VPN using the search menu.

 Table in dashboard showing AnyConnect clients and information.